 Our goal is to distinguish ourselves by the measures of student admissions; retention; career development; collaboration with business, industry, and community; and the success of our graduates and their support as alumni.

 We emphasize these values as we strive for educational excellence:

 - Belief in and practice of the University’s mission and vision

 - Commitment to the success of our students through caring and responsive service

 - Communication: trusting, open, honest, and straightforward

 - Facing all issues and being accountable

-- Respect for the individual, including his or her thoughtful input
+- Respect for the individual, including their thoughtful input

 - Recognizing success